JoinCODED/EP-Dart/02_Dart_Basics/04_Basic_types.md

 In the previous lesson we declared a variable with the `String` type, I bet you are wondering what other types we have in Dart.

-The main basic types that you need to know is:
+The main basic types that you need to know are:

 1. int
 2. double